6 Best Renters Insurance Companies in Wisconsin of 2025

 Is Renters Insurance Mandatory to Rent an Apartment in Wisconsin?

-In Wisconsin, renters insurance is not mandatory by law when renting an apartment.
+In Wisconsin, renters insurance is not mandatory when renting an apartment.

 However, it is still highly recommended by most landlords and renters alike due to the broad range of coverage renters insurance offers.